DimitriPalmer22/Studio-Docs/Projects/Summer Project/Level Design/08-14 LD Tasks.md

 2. Then, use that information to determine how to make the levels more visually interesting.
 What props and structures do we need to support the gameplay?

 For this kind of game in particular, I've found that the game feels the most fun when:
-- The player does not feel overwhelmingly stronger than the enemies
 - The enemies pose enough of a threat to the player that there is significant risk of death most of the time
 - Despite the difficulty, the player never feels like the game is unfair.

-I've found that the game typically feels unfair when
+- I've found that the game typically feels unfair when
 	- The player is not given enough information to make a good decision
 	- The player has something happen to them that they feel is outside of their control

-#### Make the Levels More Gameplay Interesting
+#### Making the Levels More Gameplay Interesting

-#### Make the Levels More Visually Interesting
+#### Making the Levels More Visually Interesting